 If I missed my arraignment date but went to the courthouse and filed a motion to vacate default, paid bail/bond and got a new arrangement date.
 And the clerk tells me that I no longer have a warrant.
 And I have complied with the terms of BailBond conditions,

 No- I have never heard of such an event in 35 years of practice.
 I am not even sure MA law has a 'bail jumping' law as you say.
-The penalty for bail jumping is your bail is forfeited to the state if one was posted, and they set a new bail usuallyhigher or double the old one to ensure you show up....Read more »
+The penalty for bail jumping is your bail is forfeited to the state if one was posted, and they set a new bail usuallyhigher or double the old one to ensure you...Read more »

 They will not usually move up a trial dates as they are booked so tight.
 It sound like maybe you were on a pre trial diversion or given opportunity to not have case on record but the failure of doing thre drug test could be huge impact.
 You best have a very good explanation for missing it.
 IF you...Read more »